uihilab/GeospatialVR/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements
+## Acknowledgements & Citation

 This project is developed by the University of Iowa Hydroinformatics Lab (UIHI Lab): [https://hydroinformatics.uiowa.edu/](https://hydroinformatics.uiowa.edu/).

 This project utilizes Mapbox Unity SDK and Mozilla Unity WebXR Exporter.

-## References

-* Sermet, Y. and Demir, I., 2021.
+> Sermet, Y. and Demir, I., 2021.
 GeospatialVR: A web-based virtual reality framework for collaborative environmental simulations.
 Computers & Geosciences, p.105010. https://doi.org/10.1016/j.cageo.2021.105010

-* Sermet, Y. and Demir, I., 2020, November.
+> Sermet, Y. and Demir, I., 2020, November.
 An Immersive Decision Support System for Disaster Response.
 In 26th ACM Symposium on Virtual Reality Software and Technology (pp. 1-3). https://doi.org/10.1145/3385956.3422087